-Abstract: The collapse of the Soviet Bloc dramatically recast the European project and reopened the question of what Europe is.
-Radical nationalism returned in the Balkans to challenge western Europe’s belief that it had overcome such old demons, while Eastern enlargement and Turkey's quest for membership in the European Union (EU) revived old debates about where Europe ends.
-Debates about Europe’s exterior boundaries have intersected with discussions about the nature of European identity, European constitutionalism, and the formation of a European single market and currency union.
-Embattled debates over European identity dovetailed with a return of age-old discussions of Christian Europe and its Islamic other.
+Abstract: This chapter takes stock of the ways in which debates about Europe’s exterior boundaries intersect with discussions about the nature of European identity.
+The collapse of the Soviet Bloc recast the European project and reopened the question of what Europe is.
+Alongside the formation of a European single market and currency union, the Eastern enlargement of the European Union and Turkey's quest for membership revived old debates about where Europe ends.
+Embattled debates over European identity dovetailed with discussions of Christian Europe and its Islamic other.
 Today, echoes of the EU’s self-image as a bastion of humanitarian reason and a beacon of democracy find their test in the refugee crisis.
 Stuck between seemingly perennial austerity and managed inhospitability, the EU’s “thin cosmopolitanism” appears all too content with integrating markets and merely fulfilling minimalist human rights norms.
 In a painful twist of irony, the only ones who still appear to take seriously the preamble of the failed European Constitution that described Europe as “a special area of human hope” are the refugees landing on Europe’s shores or, more often, drowning in the Mediterranean.
 While Europe’s politicians are working hard to discourage potential asylum seekers and appear determined to prove that Europe is not a special area of human hope, refugees are voting with their feet for a life in Europe.

 Translations and Other Work

-I have translated several essays and lectures by Seyla Benhabib into German.
-In 2012, I translated her Leopold Lucas Prize Lecture, which appeared as Gleichheit und Differenz (Mohr Siebeck, 2013).
+I have translated several essays, lectures, and prize speeches by Seyla Benhabib into German.
+In 2012, I translated her Leopold Lucas Prize Lecture, which was published as Gleichheit und Differenz (Mohr Siebeck, 2013).
 An abbreviated version also appeared in Blätter für deutsche und internationale Politik.

 In 2014, I translated her Meister Eckhart Prize Lecture, which was published in Kosmopolitismus ohne Illusionen: Menschenrechte in unruhigen Zeiten (Suhrkamp, 2016).

 I assisted in a minor capacity in editing a collection of essays by the late Robert Wokler: Rousseau, the Age of Enlightenment, and their Legacies (Princeton University Press, 2012).
 The volume was edited by Bryan Garsten and includes an introduction by Christopher Brooke.
-(The highly recommended first chapter on Rousseau and perfectible apes is available here.)
+(The amazing first chapter on "perfectible apes" is available here.)